 About a day before your scope, you’ll be asked to go on a clear liquid-only diet to make it easier for the prep to do its thing.

 These Drinks Should be Fine

-- Water (obviously!) but don’t rely only on water as it contains no electrolytes.
+- Water (obviously!) but don’t rely only on tap water as it contains a low amount of electrolytes.

 - Clear broth.

 - Soft Drinks / Pop (stuff like ginger ale, Sprite, 7-UP, carbonated water, etc.).

 - Electrolyte drinks that aren’t colored (Pedialyte, Drip Drop, etc.)